UTSCCSCC01/finalprojectw22-GDSC2.0/documentation.md

 This file is used to outline how the website keeps track of projects posted on the website.
 Fields include: Name, image path, link, description

 Teams:
-This model represents how the database wil store the different teams
+This model represents how the database wil store the different teams.
+This includes the team name, project description, and the teams elevator pitch

 Team Member Model:
 This model represents the users in each of the teams.
 Fields include: Student_num ,team (team_id), role